Benjamin-Harry0494/cw_hackathon_project/docs/index.md

 There is a body defining global health information standards called Fast Healthcare Interoperability Standards (FHIR) which [the NHS is committed to using](https://digital.nhs.uk/services/fhir-apis).

-We built on theirexisting standard for optical prescriptions...
+We built on their [existing standard for a vision prescription](https://build.fhir.org/visionprescription.html).

 #### STEP 2 - Extract the prescription data from a text printout